 The third-party integrations available for TeamViewer users come in six main categories: CRM, Internet of Things, IT Service Management, Remote Monitoring and Management, Unified Endpoint Management, and User Account Creation.

 The CRM category includes Helpdesk tools as well, with four integrations: Zendesk, Salesforce, Zoho, and Microsoft Dynamics 365.
 The Internet of Things includes IBM Maximo and Synology; IT Service Management includes Freshworks, JIRA, Cherwell, and ServiceNow; while Remote Monitoring and Management includes SysAid and Ninja RMM.

 Unified Endpoint Management has the most integrations: Microsoft Intune, IBM MaaS360, EloView, Sophos, AppTec360, and MobileIron.
 Finally, there's User Account Creation/Deactivation, which includes Active Directory and Okta.

-Finally, some features offered by competitor services are missing from TeamViewer: There's no ability with the basic plans to freeze screens remotely, or to see through a client device's camera, which many teams would find useful.
+Finally, some features offered by competitor services are missing from TeamViewer.
+There's no ability with the basic plans to freeze screens remotely or to see through a client device's camera, which many teams would find useful.